Skip to content

 Varicose Vein Treatment in Evansville, Indiana

 Varicose vein treatment has come a long way from vein stripping.
 This process involved surgically removing, or “stripping,” the malfunctioning vein or veins to alleviate symptoms.
-While vein stripping may still be necessary for severe cases of varicose veins, new minimally-invasive forms of treatment can take around an hour and require little if any downtime.
+While vein stripping may still be necessary for severe cases of varicose veins, new minimally invasive treatments can take around an hour and require little if any downtime.

 Our surgeons are able to assist you in every stage of treatment, including: